code4sac/opensac.org/documentation/eleventy-configuration.md

 ### SASS
 The app uses the [eleventy-sass plugin](https://github.com/kentaroi/eleventy-sass) to build SCSS to CSS files at runtime.

-**Issue:** If you need to load the CSS file in HTML.
-Since this file is not actually on the filesystem, your editor could give a warning that the file is not found.
+**Issue:** HTML files need to reference the CSS files, not the SCSS.
+Since the CSS file is not actually on the filesystem, your editor could give a warning that the file is not found.